-What is TC Energy's dispute resolution process?
+What is TC Energy's Dispute Resolution process?

-Our approach to consultation and engagement with stakeholders including landowners and Indigenous groups is designed to inform and address issues or disputes to reach a mutual resolution or mitigate effects.
+Our approach to consultation and engagement with stakeholders, including landowners and Indigenous groups, is designed to inform and address issues or disputes to reach a mutual resolution or mitigate effects.
 We work hard to address questions and resolve issues raised by those who are potentially impacted by our projects.
-We consult early and often, invite feedback, and continue to provide updates and mitigate concerns throughout the regulatory process and the life cycle of the program.
+We engage early and often, invite feedback and continue to provide updates and mitigate concerns throughout the regulatory process and the lifecycle of the project.

 TC Energy's preferred method for addressing the concerns of stakeholders, including landowners and Indigenous groups, is direct and respectful discussion.
 Issues received or identified during these discussions are systematically tracked and followed up on to promote mutual resolution and positive interest-based outcomes.
 In the event that mutual resolution through this approach is not achievable, the parties may consider use of the CER's collaborative Alternative Dispute Resolution (ADR) Process.